-How Matthew Grant successfully defended a claim against a dentist for breach of contract and succeeded in bringing a larger financial claim against the Dental Practice.
+How our Employment Law Team successfully defended a claim against a dentist for breach of contract and succeeded in bringing a larger financial claim against the Dental Practice.

 Sandra is an experienced dentist who was between surgeries.

 When she was offered a Performer Dentist Contract with Shiny Smiles, the recruitment company told her that Shiny Smiles was an established, busy practice with an active client list.
 The recruiter’s estimate of potential earnings was sufficient to support Sandra’s family, where she is the only ‘bread winner’.

 It soon became clear that the potential earnings had been overstated.
 There were large gaps between each appointment and days where there were no appointments at all.

 In the first month, Sandra’s earnings were less than 10% of what the recruitment consultant had forecasted and they did not even cover her childcare costs.

 Sandra had no option but to leave without giving the three months’ notice required by her contract.

 Shiny Smiles brought a breach of contract claim totalling £11,500 against Sandra in the County Court, which included the cost of replacing her with a locum for three months, and reputational damage.

 We identified that Sandra had been induced to enter the contract due to negligent misrepresentation so that she was entitled to end her contract without giving notice.
 We also advised her to file a Counterclaim with a view to recovering the earnings she had lost.